 Maria Thayer was born — Maria Christina Thayer — in Portland, Oregon, on October 30, 1975, to a middle-class family of apiculturists.
 We’re not sure if she’s an only child.
-However, she spent the most part of her childhood in the small town of Boring, in eastern Portland where her parents ran a bee farm.
-While still young, little Maria moved with her parents to Minnesota.
-There she would begin life as a teenager.
+However, she spent the first six years of her life in the small town of Boring, in eastern Portland where her parents ran a bee farm.
+The whole family later moved to places such as Montana and Seattle before settling down in Minnesota where Thayer would begin life as a teenager.

-Growing up, Thayer attended Apple Valley High School in Apple Valley, Minnesota, and was a member of the award-winning forensics program and the National Forensic League.
-Call her a brain, and you won’t be wrong.
+Growing up, Thayer attended Apple Valley High School in Apple Valley, Minnesota, and performed incredibly well in her studies.
+She was a member of the school’s award-winning debates and competitive speech program (forensics program), as well as the National Forensic League.
 She was also a Homecoming Queen of the school.
-Following her graduation from high school, Thayer proceeded to the state of New York where she enrolled at The Juilliard School to prepare her for a professional career in acting.
+All these exploits boosted her college applications and she was able to gain a place at the prestigious Juilliard School in the state of New York.